HOME > > SENSING AND CONTROL MAIN PAGE > > SENSORS > > WEATHER

 This page is meant for hobbyists.
 A lot of pleasure (or inspiration to improve your design!) can be had from comparing the results your electronic rainfall monitors record with the results of a simple traditional rain gauge.

-Be sure to check other pages of this site for things which might have appeared on this page, but were either mis-sited or had a more general relevance.
-Click this to search this site without using forms, or just use......
+You may want to check other pages of this site for things which might have appeared on this page, but were either mis-sited or had a more general relevance.
+In particular, look at what I said on the page about counters.

 Site search Web search